I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of verdant plant life.

 By this time, the coir had absorbed the water, and it was easily broken up with a spade.

 I added a spadeful of garden soil to the mix.

 Apparently, this will make the worms feel more at home, as well as introduce them to the local soil microbes.

-The coir and soil mix is then added to the what will be the first worm compost layer.
+The coir and soil mix is then added to what will be the first worm compost layer.

-Although I have bought a further 4 trays (levels), these will be kept aside until the worms have filled about three-quarters of this box with worm compost.
+Although I have bought a further four trays (levels), these will be kept aside until the worms have filled about three-quarters of this box with worm compost.
 Then each will be added one by one.

 As we are heading into winter, the worms will become less active.
 They will eat less, and reproduce less, although it is a cycle that never stops completely.

 It may be many months before this first box will be filled enough to justify adding a second.

 The company says that three months is the normal time it takes, excluding the winter period when it will take longer.